 Walk 11 - A short low level walk from Sedbergh taking in the River Lune and River Rawthey the highlight being the spectacular Lune Viaduct - suitable for families - 6.5 miles circular [by bus or car] - 3.5 hours Back to Dentdale

 At a signpost before the house turn left over a stile and follow the hedge on the left crossing another stile.
 Descending a grassy bank the impressive Lune Viaduct on the former Ingleton - Tebay branch line now comes into view.
-This line closed in 1965 but really became a secondary route after the opening of the Settle Carlisle route in 1875.
-The viaduct has been restored in recent years although minus it's bridge decking
+This line closed in 1965 but really became a secondary route after the opening of the Settle Carlisle route in 1876.
+The viaduct has been restored in recent years although minus its bridge decking

-Passing under the viaduct immediately cross through Crossdale Beck using the stepping stones and walk across two fields following the River Lune to reach Lincolns Inn Bridge.
+Passing under the viaduct immediately cross Crossdale Beck using the new footbridge and walk across two fields following the River Lune to reach Lincolns Inn Bridge.
 Cross the main road and regain the footpath on the other side.
 This skirts around the river for a short while and then bears left through a gate.
 Cross a field towards Luneside Farm.
 Pass through the farm gate and pass between the farm buildings into a walled track.
 Pass through 2 gates and ignoring the path coming in from Ingmire turn left through a small gate towards Oaks.
 The path enters a track between the houses forming the small hamlet of cottages and bears left to almost double back.
 The path passes to the back of one of the cottages and into a track with hedges on both sides.
 At the end bear diagonally right across the pasture passing to the far end of a hillock where there is a small bridge across a stream.
 Keep to the left of the field and proceed to meet the main road.
 Turn left along the main road for nearly 1/4 mile.
 Turn right along the Dalesway path

 Otherwise continue along the Dalesway path which quickly meets the River Rawthey.
 After 1/2 mile Sedbergh Viaduct comes into view, a smaller version of the Lune Viaduct The path climbs up to cross the old railway trackbed.
 Continue along the riverbank to the old mill at Birks.
 Pass along the road and through the hamlet.
 Passing in front of Birks House a decsion can be made whether to follow a path which takes a direct line through the school into Sedbergh or continue on the riverside path the latter of which passes through woodland to emerge at the Milnthrop bridge.
 Thence take the road back to Sedbergh.